-Standards of Behavior and Professionalism (see Standards of Behavior and Professionalism policy Document ID #4FAR5N4RSFP7-3-320)
+Standard of Behavior and Professionalism (see Standards of Behavior and Professionalism policy Document ID #4FAR5N4RSFP7-3-320)

-The System is committed to providing a patient-centered environment that fosters communication, teamwork, accountability and professionalism.
-Our Standards of Behavior and Professionalism are based on trust: Patients trust the System to provide exceptional quality and service; and colleagues trust each other, working as a team to provide exceptional care.
+The system is committed to providing a patient-centered environment that fosters communication, teamwork, accountability and professionalism.
+Our Standards of Behavior and Professionalism are based on trust.
+Patients trust the system to provide exceptional quality and service; and colleagues trust each other, working as a team to provide exceptional care.
 These standards are expectations to ensure that all physicians, staff and volunteers deliver exceptional service.
-Each person is a vital link in providing outstanding patient-centered service and expected to maintain the values set forth by the Systems' Mission-Vision-Values statement.
-These standards extend to all interactions physicians, staff and volunteers have in the communities the System serves.
+Each person is a vital link in providing outstanding patient-centered service and expected to maintain the values set forth by the systems' Mission-Vision-Values statement.
+These standards extend to all interactions that physicians, staff and volunteers have in the communities the system serves.

-Volunteer/Employee Conduct (see Employee Conduct policy Document ID #4FAR5N4RSFP7-3-293)
+Volunteer/Employee Conduct

-The System strives to promote a culture of compassion, integrity, dignity and safety.
-All volunteers and staff are expected to maintain a positive, inviting and professional work environment, treating everyone with respect, kindness and courtesy.
-Patient and System needs will be met through serving customers in an efficient, timely and caring manner.
+(see Employee Accountability and Conduct policy Document ID #4FAR5N4RSFP7-3-293) The system strives to promote a culture of compassion, integrity, dignity and safety.
+All staff are expected to maintain a positive, inviting and professional work environment, treating everyone with respect, kindness and courtesy.
+Patient and system needs will be met through serving customers in an efficient, timely and caring manner.

-The System will not condone volunteer behavior that is offensive or harmful to the health, safety, or morale of other employees, or to the interests of the organization, its patients or other customers.
-In order to avoid such behaviors before they occur, the System has developed policies to describe the kinds of behaviors that are unacceptable and the rights and responsibilities of all parties.
+The system will not condone volunteer behavior that is offensive or harmful to the health, safety, or morale of other employees, or to the interest of the organization, its patients or other customers.
+In order to avoid such behaviors before they occur, the system has developed policies to describe the kinds of behavior that are unacceptable and the rights and responsibilities of all parties.

-The System uses corrective disciplinary action when a volunteer's conduct or performance is unsatisfactory or when the organization's rules and regulations have been violated.
-The purpose of corrective action is to address volunteer behavior in accordance with System policies and procedures.
+The system uses corrective disciplinary action when a volunteer's conduct or performance is unsatisfactory or when the organization's rules and regulations have been violated.
+The purpose of corrective action is to address volunteer behanior in accordance with system policies and procedures.

-Corrective Action/Dismissal (see Corrective Action policy Document ID #4FAR5N4RSFP7-3-22) Some violations of work rules are serious.
-When a volunteer's performance is unsatisfactory or when the System's policies or procedures have been violated, disciplinary measures become necessary.
-The System has developed policies and procedures to reduce disciplinary issues by informing employees/volunteers in advance of the consequences of their behavior.
-These policies also encourage consistency in dealing with disciplinary issues.
-They provide a method for employees/volunteers to improve behavior.
+Corrective Action/Dismissal (see Performance Management and Corrective Action policy Document ID #4FAR5N4RSFP7-3-291)

+Some violations of work rules are serious.
 Offenders may receive an oral or written warning in order to facilitate positive change.
 Immediate suspension or dismissal may occur depending on the offense.

-Reasons for corrective action or dismissal may include, but are not limited to:
+Reasons for dismissal include:

 - Breach of confidentiality; as a volunteer, you will be trusted to keep confidential any information you may learn about the patients you encounter.

 - Inappropriate attitude or behavior:

 - Verbal outbursts

 - o Insults or criticism against others or our organization

 - Condescending language

 - Physical threats or actions

 - Not following policy/protocol

 - Being disrespectful

 - Harassment

 - Failure in following dress code.

 - Unexcused absences.

-- Visiting with friends during your assigned volunteer hours, or having friends loitering in the hospital.

 - Using computers for non-volunteer related business such as computer games, e-mail, instant messenger and other internet usage.

 - Breech of work practices and rules (may be at Volunteer Manager's discretion).